Towards Accelerated Greedy Sampling and Reconstruction of Bandlimited Graph Signals: Introduction

 \section{Introduction}

-Network data that are naturally supported on vertices of a graph are becoming increasingly ubiquitous, with examples ranging from the measurements of neural activities at different regions of the brain \cite{huang2016graph} to vehicle trajectories over road networks \cite{deri_nyc_taxi}.
+Network data that are naturally supported on vertices of a graph are becoming increasingly ubiquitous, with examples ranging from the measurements of neural activities in different regions of the brain \cite{huang2016graph} to vehicle trajectories over road networks \cite{deri_nyc_taxi}.
 Predicated on the assumption that the properties of a network process relate to the underlying graph, the goal of graph signal processing (GSP) is to broaden the scope of traditional signal processing tasks and develop algorithms that fruitfully exploit this relational structure \cite{shuman2013,sandryhaila2013}.
-Consider a network represented by a graph $\mathcal{G}$ consisting of a node set $\mathcal{N}$ of cardinality $N$ and a weighted adjacency matrix $\mathbf{A} \in \mathbb{R}^{N \times N}$ whose $(i,j)$ entry, $\A_{ij}$, denotes weight of the edge connecting node $i$ to node $j$.
-A \textit{graph signal} $\mathbf{x} \in \mathbb{R}^{N}$ is a vertex-valued network process that can be represented by a vector of size $N$ supported on $\mathcal{N}$, where its $i\ts{th}$ component denotes the signal value at node $i$.